stencila/stencila/desktop/README.md

 npm run start
 ```

+### Environment variables

+We use `.env` files for injection environment variables into the build.
+There is an `.env.example` file which you can duplicate and rename to `.env`.
+In the example file you will find all the available environment variables which
+you can override.

 ### Building binaries

 To build binaries use the following command.
 Note that the binaries will be tied